-‘The Light of the House’ by Louise Imogen Guiney is a short three stanza poem that is made up of sets of four lines, or quatrains.
+‘The Light of the House’ by Louise Imogen Guiney is a short three-stanza poem that is made up of sets of four lines, or quatrains.
 These quatrains follow a rhyming pattern of aabb ccdd eeff.
-The rhyme scheme is constant and unwavering from the beginning to end of the poem.
+The rhyme scheme is constant and unwavering from the beginning to the end of the poem.
 Additionally, each line is of a similar length and they all contain approximately twelve syllables.

 Summary of The Light of the House

 The poem begins with the speaker talking directly to a man that has passed on from this life and returned to it in one form or another.
 The man was most likely her husband, and now that he has returned, he is able to walk all of his old paths and make her feel as she did while he was still alive.